leanprover/lean4/doc/export_format.md

 Low level format
 ================

-Lean can export .lean and .hlean files in a low-level format that is easy to parse and process.
+Lean can export .lean files in a low-level format that is easy to parse and process.
 The exported file contains only fully elaborated terms.
 The file describes hierarchical names, universe levels and expressions.
 These objects are used to declare inductive datatypes, definitions and axioms.